 Chapel realized Korby was staring at her.
 "Doctor?"

 "You could be a blonde if you wanted."
-Then he looked away, seemed to be immediately lost in his research.
+Then he looked away and seemed to be immediately lost in his research.

-She'd come back the next day--her hair the color of sunshine and buttercups--and Roger had agreed that she could assist him.
+She'd come back the next day—her hair the color of sunshine and buttercups—and Roger had agreed she could assist him.

 At any rate, she'd made herself indispensable to Roger.
 She'd worked hard, editing his articles, loading them into the computer when he was tired, her own eyes straining as she stared at padd after padd of his notes.

 He'd repay her with dinner, then with his body.
 Eventually, he'd given her a ring.
 It had been the night before he was to leave Earth.
 They had been in his favorite restaurant, being catered to incessantly by waiters and wine stewards until she'd wanted to scream at them all to go away and give them a moment alone.